diego0020/braviz-app/sphinx_doc/source/library/communication.rst

 Both of these classes generate PyQt-Signals when they receive a message, and therefore are easy to connect to the rest of your application.

+The protocol of the messages themselves is described in :doc:`communication_protocol`.

 Message Broker
 -----------------